top of page

 AAB.

-• a third subject (except General Studies).
+• a third subject (except General Studies) at grade B.

 IB